 Command and control is what develops the power of teams.
 Only with effective command and control can plans of any complexity higher than a simple charge be carried out.
 Good command and control, combined with speed, are what makes teams unbeatable.
 Command and control is the use of orders during a fight to direct the plan as it unfolds and keep people organized.
 Often this is a skill that takes practice and development.
 This allows you to keep a group together and to better coordinate attacks.
 It is good practice when calling orders to keep repeating them.
 In addition be aware that there is a delay when your orders are given and when they are followed.
 Know that by calling commands you make yourself a target.

 Of the three kinds of lines, the wide line is the most common and generally useful line formation.
 A tight formation is useful because it allows for better support.
-The trade off is that with a tight formation it is easier for fewer to hold against a tight line.
+The tradeoff is that with a tight formation it is easier for fewer to hold against a tight line.
 An example of this is that six people shoulder to shoulder could be held by four in a wider formation without too much trouble.
 That gives the wider formation two extra people to be doing other things.
 If a line gets too wide though, it is easy to single out people and have two- or three-on-ones with no extra support.

 There are three kinds of lines.
 Lines can be floating, single anchored, or double anchored.

-· A floating line is anchored between two people and as they move, the line moves with them.
+● A floating line is anchored between two people and as they move, the line moves with them.
 It is important that the fighters at both ends are able to follow orders and direct others, because they are key points.
 A floating line is best for moving.
 If moving enough, the other team’s flanking becomes less effective.
 A floating line does not need to be straight, rather that there is the solid front.

-· A single anchored line would pin on some sort of obstacle or terrain feature.
+● A single anchored line would pin on some sort of obstacle or terrain feature.
 The other end of the line should be a strong individual who can take the responsibility of knowing when to swing the line and can keep the line from getting wrapped.
 This has the advantage that it is difficult to flank on the pinned side, the line is able to rotate and press as needed, and the line has a common point that people can use to help stay together and keep in formation.

-· A double anchored line is pinned to two points of terrain.
+● A double anchored line is pinned to two points of terrain.
 Usually this has the advantage that it makes flanking difficult and it is easy to keep the line in formation; however it takes away mobility and has fewer options than the other types of lines.
 In the event that flanking does happen, it can be very hard to counter.

 How you arrange the power in a line makes a big difference.
 With any team there will be varying skills, so it is important to consider how you plan to spread that out.
-If one side of the line is very heavy, meaning stacked with most of the skillful people, it leaves the light side venerable.
+If one side of the line is very heavy, meaning stacked with most of the skillful people, it leaves the light side vulnerable.
 This can be an acceptable risk, but if the heavy side gets held, the light side may not survive.
 The balanced approach is to space your skilled people with unskilled people between them as best you can.
 Observe how the opposing team sets up their formation and act accordingly, but be aware that the other team should be doing the same thing.

 When moving the line, how well a team can stay together will make or break the strategy.
 It is important that the line moves as a single unit at a speed that is reasonable for everyone.

 Another thing to be careful of is flanking.
 It is important to have people assigned to handle such situations so that the entire line does not fall into chaos.
 A good counter to heavy flanking is having the entire line push forward together and turnaround.
-This allows for all of your team to be attack part of their team while they are still positioning.
+This allows for all of your team to attack part of their team while they are still positioning.

-A well fortified location can be a very difficult to defeat.
+A well-fortified location can be very difficult to defeat.
 The key is to pick a place that makes it easy for many to attack few.
 The disadvantage is that because you are stuck in a set location, the other team gets their pick at how to assault you.
 In the event that your defenses get breached, it is important to have assigned people to handle the situation, so that more breaches do not occur.
 Once a side has been turned, it is important to act quickly because your previous advantage from the location will turn to a disadvantage if you get trapped.

 Fighting a defended location is one of the most difficult circumstances.
 The nature of the location determines how one should approach attacking it.
 In a location that is not easily accessible except from two directions, such as a path, it is advisable to keep most of your team together and send a small group of skilled fighters around.
 When determining how many and how strong, take into consideration that the group remaining will need to fight and hold against the entire opposing team.
 In a situation where the defended location has a number of narrow openings, it is advised to try to keep each of the main entrances held and send small groups around to try to break the perimeter.
 Once inside, the group should try to disrupt one of the entrances so more can enter.
 At that point all the entrances should press to keep the defenders from sending support.